 Planning on taking a drive to visit some of the must-see sites in Michigan’s Upper Thumb?
-When it comes to safety on the road, we should all have an emergency kit in our cars.
+When it comes to safety on the road, we should all have an emergency car kit.
 To decide what to put in your kit, you need to consider the weather in your area (here in Michigan, we know it will often be cold and snowy!) and what items will suit your family’s needs.

 Being Prepared for An Emergency